Skaanning/Veff/readme.md

 - **Boolean** is a simple true/false
 - **String** can be assigned multiple strings.
 Checks if string is present.
 Case insensitive.
 Could be useful for emails, auth-roles etc.
-    - can be found in different versions - Equals, Contains, StartsWith and EndsWith.
+    - can be found in different versions - StringEquals, Contains, StartsWith and EndsWith.
 - **Percentage** set between 0-100%.
 Will take a Guid or int and give true back x% of the times.
 The results are repeatable, unless you set a new 'randomSeed' on the flag.

 ### Nuget
-nuget package `Veff` is the base package, but without any persistence layer. nuget package `Veff.Sql` references the `Veff` package, and enables using SqlServer as the db.
+nuget package `Veff` is the base package, without any persistence layer.
+nuget package `Veff.SqlServer` references the `Veff` package, and enables using SqlServer as the db.

-Additional packages will be made as needed to support other dbs. (expected are Sqlite, Postgres and MySql)
+Additional packages will be made as needed to support other dbs. (expect Sqlite, Postgres and MySql)

 ### Usage

+Create a normal c# class or record, and add the Flags you want as normal get-only properties.
+Remember to 'implement' the empty marker interface `IFeatureFlagContainer`.

+You do not have to set the Flags to anything (i.e. BooleanFlag.Empty as I do below).
+Only really useful for calming the roslyn analyzer if you have nullable reference types enabled.

 ```C#